romandiaz/cncjs-kt-ext/README.md

 ```

 This will instruct it to probe an area area 30mm by 50 mm (starting at the work zero) using use default probing distance of 10 mm, travel height 2 mm and feedrate 50.0 mm/min.
 The loaded gcode will NOT be modified.
 If a (PROBEOPEN) has not been issued to save the values to a specific file, the probed values will be saved to a default file that can be used in a future run using (#autolevel_reapply).

+## CNCJS Widget

+This extension includes a custom CNCJS widget that provides a graphical interface for autoleveling and visualizing the mesh.

+### Installation

+1. Navigate to the `widget` directory in this repository.
+2. You can use the widget in two ways:
+    *   **Hosted**: Serve the `widget` directory using a web server (e.g., `python -m http.server` or `npm install -g http-server && http-server .`).
+Then add a "Web Page" widget in CNCJS pointing to the hosted `index.html`.
+    *   **iframe**: Some generic CNCJS widgets allow embedding local HTML.

+### Features

+*   **Settings Panel**: Easily configure Feedrate, Height, Margin, and Grid Size.
+*   **Initiate Autolevel**: One-click button to start the autoleveling sequence with the configured settings.
+*   **Reapply Mesh**: Button to reapply the last saved mesh to the currently loaded G-code.
+*   **Mesh Visualizer**: Real-time 2D heatmap visualization of the probed points.

+### Note on Visualizer
+The visualizer listens for specific G-code comments emitted by the extension.
+To view an existing mesh without re-probing, the widget automatically sends the `#autolevel_get_mesh` command on load, which triggers the extension to dump the current mesh data.